Warcraft II: Tides of Darkness: Critical reviews

 Warcraft II: Tides of Darkness earned enthusiastic reviews, elevating Blizzard to the elite along with Westwood Studios, id Software and LucasArts.
 The rivalry between Blizzard's series and Westwood Studios' Command & Conquer series fueled the RTS boom of the late 1990s.

 In 1996 GameSpot, Next Generation, and Computer Games Magazine regarded the AI as better than in Warcraft: Orcs & Humans, and Computer Games Magazine also said that Warcraft II "surpasses the original game in almost every way".
-GameSpot approved how the innovative fog of war forced players to scout continuously, and IGN's retroview agreed.
-Next Generation said that the new units and resources open up a multitude of strategic possibilities, but that the game's greatest improvement over the original Warcraft is its intuitive new control system which allows players to select multiple units at once and access command menus by right-clicking.
+GameSpot approved how the innovative fog of war forced players to scout continuously, and IGNs retroview agreed.
+Next Generation said that the new units and resources open up a multitude of strategic possibilities, but that the game's greatest improvement over the original Warcraft is its intuitive new control system, which allows players to select multiple units at once and access command menus by right-clicking.
 The Adrenaline Vault noted that players must manage their resources, as all resources run out.
 GameSpots retrospective review was enthusiastic about the variety of strategies that players with different styles can use, and The Adrenaline Vault noted that maps set in winter often allow ground units to walk on the ice.
-Macworlds Michael Gowen wrote, "This game set the standard for the genre and still represents one of the best titles available.
+Macworlds Michael Gowen wrote: "This game set the standard for the genre and still represents one of the best titles available.
 If you haven't played it, you have missed something."

 Andy Butcher reviewed Warcraft 2: Tides of Darkness for Arcane magazine, commenting that "Warcraft 2 is a great game.
 Despite its limitations, it's challenging, fun, easy to get into, and very addictive.
 The ability to play either side means that there are a vast number of missions on offer, and a level designer gives yet more longevity."